AirshipCMS/Docs/Development-Guide.md

        └── root.html
 ```

-You are now ready to [serve](/documentation/view/airship-cli-commands#user-content-airship-serve) your site locally.
+You are now ready to [`airship serve`](/documentation/view/airship-cli-commands#user-content-airship-serve) your site locally.

 ### 3. Serve
 To view what your site looks like locally, run `airship serve` in your projects root directory, then navigate to `http://localhost:9001` in your browser.